Wanting to make friends upon arrival, but not sure where to start? Don’t worry, we’ve got your sorted!

 International Student Community

 Social media should be one of your first ports of call when connecting to your international student community – there are plenty of societies, so find one that you relate the most to.
 I connected to my fellow Singaporean community even before arriving in Australia, which helped the transition.
-Seek out your tribe under the ‘Cultural’ tab of the University’s ‘Find a club’ page.
+Seek out your squad under the ‘Cultural’ tab of the University’s ‘Find a club’ page.

 Orientation is a great way to connect from your first day, where you can meet like-minded individuals and create strong friendships.
 Orientation also offers an International Welcome session for international students, where student clubs deliver local tips for living in Newcastle, giving you the chance to hear from students who were once in your shoes!
 Learn more at UON Global’s international orientation page.